AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 members of the OpenEXR community, see [GOVERNANCE](GOVERNANCE.md), and for further details, see the project's [Technical Charter](ASWF/charter/OpenEXR-Technical-Charter.md).
-Briefly, Contributors are anyone who submits content to the project, Committers review and approve such submissions, and the Technical Steering Committee provides general project oversight.
+Briefly, "contributors" are anyone who submits content to the project, "committers" review and approve such submissions, and the Technical Steering Committee provides general project oversight.